-Note: in Excel 2013 you can also get into the "Select Data" window by right clicking on an empty part of the graph.
-In Excel 2008 for Mac, you can select "Source Data" in the "Chart" menu or click on the chart and using the "Formatting Palette."
+empty part of the graph.
+In some versions of Excel for Mac, you can select "Source Data" in the "Chart" menu or click on the chart and using the "Formatting Palette."

 We will now make a series of additions and changes.
 First, let's add a second variable, Nominal GDP (from column E), to the graph so that we can compare the patterns of Nominal and Real GDP over time.
-In Excel 2013:
+In Excel 2016:

-- Select "Select Data" (under the "Design" tab as above) - select "Add" - click on the box to the right of the "series values" window (to add the second data series) - highlight cells B13 B55 (point, click, and drag) and hit <Enter> - click on the "Series name" box and then cell B1 (which is the cell with the text "Nominal GDP" in it) and then <ENTER> (to add the name of this second variable) - select "OK"
+- Select "Select Data" (under the "Design" tab as above) - select "Add" - click on the box to the right of the "series values" window (to add the second data series) - highlight cells B13 B59 (point, click, and drag) and hit <Enter> - click on the "Series name" box and then cell B1 (which is the cell with the text "Nominal GDP" in it) and then <ENTER> (to add the name of this second variable) - select "OK"